Strivin0311/llms-learning/models/foundation/palm.md

 # PaLM
-*Here's some resources about PaLM*
+*Here're some resources about PaLM*

 #### Palm 2 technical report [`READ`]